 Thin French fries, mushrooms, tomatoes and lettuce leaves

-Prepare the marinade by whisking the red wine, olive oil and pepper together.
+Now prepare the marinade by whisking the red wine, olive oil, and pepper together.

-Lift the steaks out of the dish and dry on kitchen paper, reserving the marinade.
+Lift the steaks out of the marinade and dry on kitchen paper.
+Reserve the marinade.

 Take two pieces of baking parchment and cut to fit the baking sheets.
 Mark one side of each piece of parchment with sixteen 4.5cm (1.75 in) lines, spaced evenly apart.
 (This will give a good guide when piping the biscuit mixture.)